- Oops!Something went wrong.Please try again later.

 Are Eversource Energy Insiders Aligned With All Shareholders?

-We would not expect to see insiders owning a large percentage of a US$25b company like Eversource Energy.
+Since Eversource Energy has a market capitalization of US$29b, we wouldn't expect insiders to hold a large percentage of shares.
 But we are reassured by the fact they have invested in the company.
-To be specific, they have US$39m worth of shares.
+To be specific, they have US$47m worth of shares.
 That's a lot of money, and no small incentive to work hard.
-Even though that's only about 0.2% of the company, it's enough money to indicate alignment between the leaders of the business and ordinary shareholders.
+Despite being just 0.2% of the company, the value of that investment is enough to show insiders have plenty riding on the venture.

 Is Eversource Energy Worth Keeping An Eye On?